ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

-- 0 — The column name is substituted with the alias if they match.
+- 0 — The column name is substituted with the alias.
-- 1 — The column name is used even when it matches the alias.
+- 1 — The column name is not substituted with the alias.

 Default value: `0`.